Punktum-dk/epp-service-specification/README.md

    - `pending`, Verification is currently in progress.
    - `expired`, Verification has timed out.
    - `completed`, Verification has been completed.
+   - `rejected`, ID check has been rejected by Punktum dk.
 - `expdate` - Only if verification is in progress: the date and time that the verification is going to expire if not completed.

 This may be omitted in [update contact](#update-contact).
 If